jsenv/core/readme.md

 # Presentation

 `@jsenv/core` was first created to be able to write tests that could be executed in different browsers and even Node.js.
-As a result it is a tool capable of executing any js file in browsers and Node.js.

-`@jsenv/core` covers core needs of a JavaScript project:
+In the end it became a tool covering the core needs of a JavaScript project:

-- A developer friendly environment with livereloading
+- A developer friendly environment
-- A function to build files for production
+- A build process to optimize files for production
-- A function to run your test files for non regression.
+- A test runner to execute non regression test.

-> Note that it can be used only as a test runner.
-Or only to build files for production.
-However using it entirely is simpler for you, prefer this if you can.
+> Using jsenv entirely is simpler but you can use it only as a test runner or to build files for production.

 Jsenv integrates naturally with standard html, css and js.
-It can be configured to work with non-standard approaches such as TypeScript or React.
+It can be configured to work TypeScript and React.

 # Testing